solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 Alternatively, there may be instances where we do not need to interact with our Python code.
 Instead we may want to execute a program, in bach mode for instance, and simply get the results at the end of the execution.

-In those cases we need to create a Python script (we can use any plain text editor of our choice) and save the code in a file with extension `.py`.
+In those cases we need to create a Python script.
+We can use any plain text editor of our choice and save the code in a file with extension `.py`.

-Anaconda distributions (Mac, Win, Linux) come with an IDE called `Spyder`.
+Plain text, as you might have guessed, is rather plain.
+It supports standard ASCII characters, including numbers, symbols, and spaces, but does not support any type of text formatting.
+Therefore you cannot apply bold, italic, or underlined styles, and you cannot use different fonts or font sizes in a plain text document.

+Some common plain text editors include Atom, NotePad (Win), TextEdit (Mac), Nano (Linux, Mac), NotePad++ (Win) or TextWrangler (Mac).

+An alternative to using plain text editors is the use of an integrated development environment (IDE), which  provides comprehensive facilities to computer programmers for software development.
+A good IDE consists of a source code editor, build automation tools and a debugger as well as intelligent code completion.

-Other IDEs:
+Common Python IDEs:

 - [PyCharm](https://www.jetbrains.com/pycharm/)
 - Eclipse with [PyDev](http://www.pydev.org)
 - [Atom](https://atom.io)
+- Anaconda distributions (Mac, Win, Linux) come with an IDE called `Spyder`.

 A barebones script for the "Hello World!" program (saved to a file called `hi.py`) looks like this: